Call us: 01334 472011

 A great way to enjoy a cold and miserable day is in the comfort of a spa.
 We are lucky to be surrounded by fabulous hotels who have great spa and gym facilities, and our guests can enjoy special offers at the best of these.

-The Fairmont Hotel is situated along the coast around a 5 minute drive from the centre of St Andrews.
+The Fairmont Hotel is situated along the coast around a 5-minute drive from the centre of St Andrews.
 Their facilities include a pool, jacuzzi, steam room, sauna and fitness suite.
-Our guests will receive discounted access at the following rates: £50/week and £25/day for adults, £20/week and £5/day for children, under 3s go free.
-Weekly spa passes give you unlimited access to both the gym and spa facilities, meaning you can go back and forth as frequently as you like, rain or no rain!
+Our guests will receive discounted access at the following rates: to view these, please look at the ‘offers’ page on our website.

 East Sands Leisure Centre